“Da” in Italian

 Chi è quel ragazzo dalla voce grave?

-Who’s that guy with a deep voice?
+Who’s that guy with the deep voice?

 Mio padre è un uomo dai modi spicci.